TypeHobby game project.

 Last year I got around to playing Animal Well and it was fantastic.

 I later watched an interview with the creator Billy Basso on the architecture of the game.
 He mentioned being inspired by the video series Handmade Hero by Casey Muratori.
-I watched the first ~20 episodes of the series and was inspired as well.
+I watched the first ~20 episodes of the series and was inspired to build a game from scratch as well.

 Design Philosophy

 1. Building from scratch.
-I’m refraining from using packaged solutions as much as possible in the purpose of learning.
+I’m refraining from using packaged solutions as much as possible in order deepen my understanding of how it all works.

 2. Data oriented programming.
-Since my previous experience has all been object oriented I was inspired to expand my horizon and try a different approach.
+Since my previous experience has all been object oriented I was inspired to expand my horizons and try a different approach.

 3. Game before engine.
 I want to practice game making, not just software architecture.
 This means my focus is building a game.
 All engine work must have a clear game purpose.